From Pixels to Torques with Linear Feedback: Experimental Results

 We additionally showcase the Koopman-based extension of the pixel-based linear output-feedback policy for tracking a nonlinear system as shown in Fig.~\ref{fig:swingup_example}.
 Specifically, we demonstrate the Koopman-based policy's ability to track a reference swing-up trajectory on the cartpole.
-The Koopman lifting consists of the cartpole states, 4th-order Fourier bases, and 6th-order Chebyshev polynomials.
-The reference trajectory was designed using iterative LQR before being tracked by a subsequent time-varying-LQG teacher policy for data collection.
-The Koopman-based policy is trained on 20 teacher demonstrations.
+The 76-dimensional Koopman lifting consists of the cartpole states, 4th-order Fourier features, and 6th-order Chebyshev polynomial features.
+The reference trajectory was designed using iterative LQR before being tracked by a time-varying-LQG teacher policy for data collection.
+The Koopman-based policy is trained on 20 demonstrations, each consisting of 75 samples over 2.5 seconds.
 As shown in Fig.~\ref{fig:swingup_time_histories}, the policy is able to properly track the swing-up trajectory despite model mismatch and process noise.